 Task Completed Revised

 Task 1

 Learn the key terms on pages 3 and 4.

 For example, you could make flash cards

 You will be tested these terms in September

 Task 2

 Introduction to the study of religious experience questions

 Task 3

 Summary questions on visions

 Task 4

 Example of a vision - notes on Bernadette and Lourdes

 Task 5

 Questions on conversions experiences and examples (first Pentecost and St Paul)

 Task 6

-Explanations and examples of mysticism (Rumi and St Teresa of Avila)
+Explanations and examples of mysticism - Miller (UNITE) (Rumi and St Teresa of Avila)

 Task 7

 Activities on St Teresa of Avila's types and stages of prayer

 Task 8

-Explanation and essay task on William James' definition of mystical experiences
+Explanation and essay task on William James' definition of mystical

+experiences - PINT (examples from task 6, Rumi and St Teresa of Avila?

 Task 9

-Explanation and summary task on Rudolf Otto's definition of numinous experiences
+Explanation and summary task on Rudolf Otto's definition of numinous mystical experiences

-1